 Genetic discrimination occurs when people are treated unfairly because of actual or perceived differences in their genetic information that may cause or increase the risk to develop a disorder or disease.

 For example, a health insurer might refuse to give coverage to a woman who has a genetic difference that raises her odds of getting ovarian cancer.
-Employers also could use genetic information to decide whether to hire, promote or fire workers.
+Employers also could use genetic information to decide whether to hire, promote or terminate workers.

 Cases of genetic discrimination have been documented in Canada and are continuing to grow as more genetic information becomes available.

-It is unfair to use genetic information to determine which individuals will be employed or insured.
+It is unfair to use genetic information to determine which individuals will be employed, insured, have access to housing or schools.
 To assume that someone’s DNA will result in a disease or disorder is faulty, misleading and speculative.

 Approximately 91% of Canadians feel that insurance companies should not be allowed access to their genetic information for an insurance assessment.
 Further, 90% of Canadians opposed the notion that employers should have access to the genetic information of workers or job applicants.

 (Government of Canada.
 Public opinion research on genetic information and privacy.
 Pollara Research, Earnscliffe Research and Communications.
 2003.
 Ottawa)

 Genetic information is unique, personal and private information.
 It is much more than a standard medical test.
-It provides predictive information to help make vital life choices, and is not only about the individual, but also their parents, children, family members, and their ethnic background (eg. Sickle-cell disease, Tay-Sachs disease).
+It provides information to help make informed life decisions, and is not only about the individual, but also their parents, children, family members, and their ethnic background (eg. Sickle-cell disease, Tay-Sachs disease).
 Individuals have no control over their genetic makeup.
 They must earn income and plan ahead for their own care and for the care of their family.

 A number of international documents oppose the discriminatory use of genetic information: